 Calculate how much bacteriostatic water to add to your lyophilized peptide vial.

 Common: 1ml, 2ml, or 3ml.
-More water = lower concentration = easier to measure small doses.
+More water = lower concentration = easier to measure small aliquots.

-Use the calculator above to determine how much bacteriostatic water to add based on your peptide weight and desired dose.
+Use the calculator above to determine how much bacteriostatic water to add based on vial weight and target research aliquot.

-Using a sterile insulin syringe, draw the calculated amount of bacteriostatic water from the BAC water vial.
+Using appropriate sterile laboratory equipment, draw the calculated amount of bacteriostatic water from the BAC water vial.

 Insert the needle through the rubber stopper.
 Let the water flow slowly down the inside wall — do not spray directly onto the powder.